bbc/tams/docs/appnotes/0019-using-flow-profiles.md

 1. Specify all the technical characteristics of the flow including the wrapper, codec and essence parameters alongside the non-technical parameters such as label and description
 2. Provide just the technical profile for the flow and non-technical parameters required

-When using the second option on submission of the create flow request, the store will then read the metadata for a given profile and use this to populate the metadata for the flow.
+When using the second option on submission of the create flow request it is simpler for the creating system.
-This de-normalisation of the technical parameters means that on the read side the flows created via both mechanisms have the same technical parameters available.
+The store is responsible for the de-normalisation of the technical parameters so that when reading from the API the flows created via both mechanisms have the same technical parameters available.
-Additionally if the decision is made to change a standard profile in the future then this does not affect the existing flows as the parameters have already been replicated and should remain unchanged to reflect the media actually being stored.

 Flows that have been created from a profile will include the parameter indicating which profile they were created from.
 This differentiates them from the flows that have been created with the technical characteristics directly.